 How’s that for evidence?!

 Whoever is behind this grand conspiracy, I suspect they’re on to my suspicions.
-The evidence, I think, is my daughter, Jade.
-She’s beautiful, sure, and sharp as a whip.
-When I pray over her at bedtime, I ask God to “help her to know she’s loved, beautiful, brilliant, and capable,” and His touch is unambiguous.
-She’s awesome, and she knows it.
+The evidence, I think, is Jade.
+My child is beautiful, sure, and sharp as a whip.
+When we pray together at bedtime, I ask God to “help her to know she’s loved, beautiful, brilliant, and capable,” and the divine touch is unambiguous.
+This kid is awesome and knows it.

 It’s that latter part that’s the tell.
 They tried to adjust her to better align to my personality.
-She’s mischievous, and has been demonstrating an artistic talent for sarcasm since she was three.
-She trolls her brother constantly, and in the most subtle, clever ways.
+Jade is mischievous, and has been demonstrating an artistic talent for sarcasm since around three years old.
+Trolling the sibling is a constant delight, and in the most subtle, clever ways.
 This, I think, is supposed to set my mind at ease.
-Make me think she’s truly from my heritage.
+Make me think this truly from my heritage.

 But they missed the mark.
-Spunky though she may be, she shows compassion and love WAY more than I’ve ever been capable of.
+Spunky though this child may be, Jade shows compassion and love WAY more than I’ve ever been capable of.
 To the degree that it could only have come from Sarah.
 My working theory?
 Genetic modification.

 I can’t go into the details.

 It’s all inconclusive, I admit.
 Which just makes it all the more suspicious, if you really think about it.
 And I have.

 There are other factors at work here.
 Godchildren, close friends, and companions we’ve accumulated over the 15 years or more.
 If the “family” I have is actually some hoax, I’ve yet to identify the positions of these other individuals.
 Are they in on the scam?
 Or are they fellow victims of the same ruse?

 The jury’s still out on this.
 In the meantime, I’m going to play along.
 I’m having a blast, after all.